pulumi/pulumi-hugo/themes/default/content/docs/concepts/inputs-outputs/apply.md

 {{% /choosable %}}

-However, if we update our program as shown above and run `pulumi up`, we will still not receive the value we are looking for as shown in the following CLI output:
+However, if you update the program as shown above and run `pulumi up`, you will still not receive the value you are looking for as shown in the following CLI output:

 {{% choosable language javascript %}}